 Monster World.
 I had to stop though, I became too addicted.

-Kaisa is one of currently 13 Finnish Wooga employees.
-As an Executive Assistant Kaisa works in our Marketing and Operations team where she takes care of different projects, like organizing amazing Wooga events.
+Kaisa is one of currently 8 Finnish Wooga employees.
+As a Junior Product Manager Kaisa works in our Fantastic Forest team where she creates features and new content for the game.

 What do you like most about Wooga?

 The variety of my work and the creative freedom given to perform in my job.
-I get to work with different people inside and outside the company, making every day different.
+People are trusted with responsibility from early on and that shows in the overall culture of the company.

 If you had a wish…